rust-lang/book/second-edition/nostarch/chapter12.md

 ```
 $ CASE_INSENSITIVE=1 cargo run to poem.txt
     Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs
-     Running `target/debug/greprs to poem.txt`
+     Running `target/debug/minigrep to poem.txt`
 Are you nobody, too?
 How dreary to be somebody!
 To tell your name the livelong day
 To an admiring bog!
 ```

 Excellent, we also got lines containing "To"!
-Our `greprs` program can now do case insensitive searching, controlled by an environment variable.
+Our `minigrep` program can now do case insensitive searching, controlled by an environment variable.
 Now you know how to manage options set using either command line arguments or environment variables!